piyushj12/Cost-of-Living-Index/README.md

     git clone [repository URL]

 2. **Navigate to Project Directory**:
-Open the terminal and change directory to where `app.py` and `CostofLivingIndexdataset.csv` are located.
+Open the terminal and change directory to where `app.py` and `costofliving.csv.csv` are located.

 3. **Install Dependencies**:
     Use this command to install necessary packages: